-Books for the parcels are carefully selected by an independent panel of experts each year.
+Books for the Letterbox Club parcels are carefully selected by an independent panel of experts each year.
 A range of different genres is included, such as: fairy tales, classic and contemporary stories, picture books, novelty/joke books, poetry, non-fiction and audio books.

 Letterbox Club, a reading programme for children who are looked-after, is grateful for the help of its patrons and supporters including Dame Jacqueline Wilson and the Rt Hon.
 Alan Johnson.

 The Letterbox Club in Northern Ireland is funded by Fostering Network Northern Ireland as part of its Fostering Achievement programme, in partnership with the Northern Ireland Government.
 Once signed-up each child receives their own colourful parcel of books, maths games, stationery every month for six months.